DEMO: NEW ACTION1 PLATFORM WITH MACOS SUPPORT

 Action1 Agent Deployment

-3. Choose the right server to install the Action1 Deployer service.
-Since this service is responsible for managing agents running on your remote endpoints, it’s crucial for this server to be enabled 24/7.
+• Server availability: since the Action1 Deployer service will be responsible for managing agents running on your remote endpoints, make sure this server is enabled 24/7.

 Required Permissions